annamthomas/work-notes/MultiDataDependentExitVectorization.rst

     bool c2 = (y == 0);
     if (c2) break;
     bar(y);
+    ++i;
     if (!(0 <= i < N)) break;
-    ++i;
   }

 In this example, the first early exit guarded by c1 provides safety of indirect access b[x].
 As before, it’s required to prove safety of speculative evaluation of c1 and c2.
 For c1 the same reasoning as for the previous example works.
 For c2, things are a bit more interesting.
 Again, to prove safety of c2 speculative evaluation it’s required to prove dereferenceability of b[x], where “frozen” value of x is used (because ‘x’ is also evaluated speculatively).
 Since freezing of potentially poison value is essentially ‘undef’ value it is impossible to prove dereferenceability of b[x] (without additional tricks which are explained later).

-Finally let’s consider a case which requires speculation of potentially faulting instruction.
+Let us consider a case which requires speculation of potentially faulting instruction.
 For example, integer division:

 .. code::